List of conspiracy theories: State-sponsored kidnappings of Muslims in Sweden

+Sustainable development

+Various theories have emerged in response to concepts or international agreements relating to sustainable development.
+These include theories that Agenda 21, a non-binding action plan of the United Nations, is a plot, disguised as an environmental movement, to end individual freedom and establish a one-world government to cut the world population by 85%, and/or to introduce surveillance by the 5G network.

+Similarly, the Great Reset Initiative is an economic recovery plan drawn up by the World Economic Forum (WEF) in response to the COVID-19 pandemic that prioritizes sustainable development.
+It has been the basis for theories that the COVID-19 pandemic will be used, or was even created by a secret group in order to seize control of the global economy.

+The urban planning concept of 15-minute cities envisages that all of life's necessities (e.g. work, shops, schools, medical centres) should be within a short walk or bike ride from people's homes.
+This would thereby encourage people to use their cars less and reduce emissions and pollution in neighbourhoods.
+However, it has been interpreted as a plan to restrict freedom of movement outside of the 15-minute neighbourhood.
+These theories occasionally overlap with anti-vaccine misinformation, and fears of a world government.

 Medicine

 Alternative therapy suppression

 A 2013 study approved by the University of Chicago suggested that almost half of Americans believe at least one medical conspiracy theory, with 37% believing that the Food and Drug Administration deliberately suppresses 'natural' cures due to influence from the pharmaceutical industry.
 A prominent proponent of comparable conspiracy theories has been convicted fraudster Kevin Trudeau.

 Artificial diseases

 Scientists have found evidence that HIV was transferred from monkeys to humans in the 1930s.
 Evidence exists, however, that the KGB deliberately disseminated a notion in the 1980s that it was invented by the CIA.
 This idea, and similar ideas concerning Ebola, have since been promoted by persons such as actor Steven Seagal, Nation of Islam leader Louis Farrakhan and former South Africa President Thabo Mbeki.

-In January 2020, BBC News published an article about SARS-CoV-2 misinformation, citing two 24 January articles in The Washington Times that said the virus was part of a Chinese biological weapons program, based at the Wuhan Institute of Virology (WIV).

 Similar conspiracy theories allege that pharmaceutical companies assist in the creation of conditions and diseases including ADHD, HSV and HPV.